Earl Van Dorn: American Civil War

-Leaving New Orleans on April 14 and arriving at Galveston, Texas, he and his men succeeded in capturing three U.S. ships in the town's harbor on April 17.
+Van Dorn declared pirate by Lincoln

+Leaving New Orleans on April 14 and arriving at Matagorda Bay, Texas, Van Dorn led his men in successfully capturing the Union supply ship, the Star of the West, on April 17, 1861 in the town's harbor.
+With the motivation of avoiding bloodshed on either side, he assumed command of the ship but allowed the Union troops to keep their firearms, citing that they were all Americans.
+This resulted in the first surrender of the war on April 17.
+For this, President Abraham Lincoln declared Van Dorn a pirate under the laws of the U.S. "for seizure of vessels or goods by persons acting under the authority of the Confederate States."
 He and his forces reached the last remaining regular U.S. Army soldiers in Texas at Indianola, forcing their surrender on April 23.
 While at Indianola, Van Dorn attempted to recruit the captured U.S. soldiers into the Confederate Army but was largely unsuccessful.

+Promotion to divisional commander of the Confederate Army of the Potomac

 Van Dorn was summoned to Richmond, Virginia, and appointed a colonel in the 1st C.S.
 Regular Cavalry on April 25, leading all of Virginia's cavalry forces.
 He was quickly promoted to brigadier general on June 5.
-After being promoted to major general on September 19, 1861, Van Dorn was given divisional command in the Confederate Army of the Potomac five days later, leading the 1st Division until January 10, 1862.
+After being promoted to major general on September 19, 1861, General Van Dorn was made divisional commander of the Confederate Army of the Potomac five days later, leading the 1st Division until January 10, 1862.

 Around this time, Confederate President Davis needed a commander for the new Trans-Mississippi District, as two of the leading Confederate generals there, bitter rivals Sterling Price and Benjamin McCulloch, required a leader to subdue their strong personalities and organize an effective fighting force.
 Both Henry Heth and Braxton Bragg had turned down the post, and Davis selected Van Dorn.
 He headed west beginning on January 19 to concentrate his separated commands and set up his headquarters at Pocahontas, Arkansas.
 He assumed command of the district on January 29, 1862.